Lifestyle

 Colonies

-In the past, prior to losing our farm in Occidental, CA, we experimented with natural rearing techniques.
+rabbit warrenIn the past, at our farm in Occidental, CA, we experimented with natural rearing techniques.
 We cultivated a pasture colony much like a herd of livestock, similar to how the European rabbit lived originally in the wild.
 That was great fun!
 We kept expanding, until we had four different fenced pastures so we could migrate the herds and let the fodder grow.
 Through trial and error we developed a system of keeping the does and their offspring in the colony – sometimes up to 20 rabbits – with the herd buck kept in a cage inside the colony pen.
 This allows us better timing and control with the litters and let him have plenty of socialization with his girls and offspring.

 The secret to colony rearing is to introduce does when young.
 If they are babies, no one is offended by their presence, and they don’t challenge the pecking order.
 It is much harder to introduce adults, especially if the rabbit has never co-habitated.
 The system we’d developed that seems to work is to co-house the breeding does, remove them a week before they give birth.
-They get a private nursery cage for two months which is set right against the colony pen so they never lose touch with their friends, and reduces any squabbles later.
+They get a private nursery cage for two months which is set right against the colony pen so they never lose touch with their friends, and that reduces any squabbles later.
 The babies are weaned by putting the doe back into the colony.
 As the babies grow, they either join the colony when they are big enough not to slip through the fencing, or put into show cage housing off the ground, or into a grow out pen which is rotated on the grass pasture so they don’t have to compete for feed with the adults.

-Rabbits do have a hierarchy and who gets to breed are the ones at the top.
-If an underling gets pregnant she might get picked on, and so if I see that happen she is put into a birthing cage early and set inside or next to the colony pen so she is still part of the herd.
-It takes watching and maintaining a herd in this way.
 Why do it?
 Its rewarding!
 I love being surrounded by a pack of curious rabbits pressing their noses into my legs, flopping out in the shade together, grooming each other.
 They clearly enjoy each other’s company.
 The only time there is disruption in the pack is when a rabbit is re-introduced or the top rabbit is removed for birthing, and a new pecking order has to be established.
 I’ve seen a lot of boxing but seldom is there serious injury.

 Show stock